-The Environment department is forecasting an overspend of £545k for the financial year, largely due to increased costs in school transport and reduced income from Parking services.
+The Environment department is forecasting an underspend of £2k for the financial year.

-The Business Support division is estimating a £52k overspend for the year £33k of which is due to additional resource required to cover sickness in the Cleaning service, plus other smaller overspends within the division.

-The Waste and Environmental Services division is forecasting a £187k underspend, mainly due to staff vacancies of £135k, a £56k surplus on Green Waste collections due to an increased customer base and a £20k underspend on Public Conveniences due to a change in legislation for standalone public conveniences, which are now eligible for a 100% business rates relief.
-These are off-set by a £25k underachievement of income against budget on the Sustainable Drainage Approval service.

-Highways and Transportation are forecasting a £1,011k overspend for the year.
-The two main variances are the loss of income on Parking Services of £688k (previously reimbursed by WG) and a £587k overspend on school transport due to increases in fuel prices and tender prices.
-These pressures are partly offset by a £234k underspend on pay costs due to vacancies, staff reducing hours or not on top of their grades.

-The Property Division is estimating a £19k underspend for the year, this is a net effect of the HOS post being vacant and the potential reduction in income from the CHS contract based on the current works programme.

-The Place and Sustainability Division is forecasting a £311k underspend, largely due to vacant posts within the team and savings on consultants' fees due to a covid-related delay in the LDP process.
+The Business Support division is estimating a £62k overspend for the year, £32k on departmental core of which £14k is the cost of health and wellbeing staff and £19k estimated recruitment costs for the Director post.
+There is also a £14k overspend on Building Cleaning which is due to additional resource required to cover sickness in the service, £10k income shortfall due to staff sickness in operational training plus other smaller overspends within the division.
+The Waste and Environmental Services division is forecasting a £117k underspend, mainly due to staff vacancies of £98k and a £47k surplus on Green Waste collections due to an increased customer base.
+These are off-set by a £40k underachievement of income against budget on the Sustainable Drainage Approval service.
+Highways and Transportation are forecasting a £762k overspend for the year.
+The two main variances are the loss of income on Parking Services of £407k (previously reimbursed by WG) and a £587k overspend on school transport due to increases in fuel prices and tender prices.
+These pressures are partly offset by a £78k net increase in Traffic Regulation orders and a £158k underspend on pay costs due to vacancies, staff reducing hours or not on top of their grades.
+The Property Division is forecasting a £411k underspend for the year, mainly due to the £371k estimated underspend on Property maintenance.
+This estimated outturn is based on the current works programme and may vary as the year progresses.
+The Place and Sustainability Division is forecasting a £298k underspend, largely due to vacant posts within the team.